techiebirb/dutchmenftc_ms/README.md

 To understand how the automation of out bot works Check out the [docs](https://rr.brott.dev/docs/v1-0/tuning/).

+I highly recommend reading the doc to understand whats going on.
+You only have to modify this part of the code in the repo : TeamCode/src/main/java/org/firstinspires/ftc/teamcode you dont have to modify anything. apart from this section.

 Remember : We need to tune the bot before we add any actions to the bot for autonomous.

 YOUR TEAM NEEDS YOU.
 DO YOUR PART